galeone/tf-function-talk/slides/slides.md

 <!-- sectionTitle: Recap -->
 <!-- note
-OK now just a recap of what we've seen in this presentation.
+OK we are reaching the end of the talks, so here it is a recap of what we learned.

 **READ THE POINTS**
 -->